juergenweb/JkPublishPages/README.md

 To enable/disable all checkboxes at once, you can use the toggle link (Un/check all) above the checkboxes.
 A little JavaScript allows toggling of all checkboxes at once.
 This makes it much easier and comfortable to add the fields to several templates.

+A new option to show the parent page name beside the page name inside the "new parent page select" has been added in version 1.3.3.
+Now you can choose if you want to show the parent page beside the default page name too or not.
+If you check the box inside the configuration, the parent page name will be displayed next to the page name.
+This happens inside the select input, where you can select a new parent after the publishing option has been expired.
+This is for the rare case if you have same page names by running a multi-domain installation, because this gives you the opportunity to distinguish the pages of the various domains.
+This configuration is not really needed if you are running a single website.

 ## Template view